Portuguese grammar: Verbal derivatives

 The latter rule is quite productive, to the point that the pervasive -ção ending (derived from Latin -tione) is a visually striking feature of written Portuguese.

-Mesoclisis
+Pronominal suffixes

-Another specific feature of Portuguese is mesoclisis, the placement of clitic pronouns between stem and ending in future and conditional verb forms.
+A specific feature of Portuguese, unusual among the Romance languages, is the placement of pronominal suffixes between the verb stem and the tense/person inflection in future and conditional verb forms.
 In Brazilian Portuguese it is limited to extremely formal and mostly written style.
 It has been losing ground in European Portuguese as well: